auth0/docs/articles/api-auth/tutorials/using-resource-owner-password-from-server-side.md

 ### Sending the end-user IP from your server

 To send the end-user IP from your server, include a `auth0-forwarded-for` header with the value of the end-user IP address.
-If the IP is valid, Auth0 will use it as the source IP for [brute-force protection](/anomaly-detection).
+If the `auth0-forwarded-for` header is marked as trusted, as explained above, Auth0 will use it as the source IP for [brute-force protection](/anomaly-detection).
 It is important to make sure the provided IP address really belongs to your end user.

 When using the resource owner password grant from your webserver with brute-force protection enabled, you could specify a whitelist of IPs that will not be considered when triggering brute-force protection.
 Both the `auth0-forwarded-for` IP address and the IP address of the proxy server will be taken into account for IP address whitelists.